Tender smoked beef brisket cooked low and slow is a lot easier to prepare than you think and it makes the best BBQ brisket sandwiches.

 Instructions

-- In a bowl, mix together paprika, 2 TBS brown sugar, salt, 2 TBS black pepper, chile powder, cayenne pepper, onion powder, 1 teaspoon garlic powder and mustard powder.
+- In a bowl, mix together paprika, 2 tablespoon brown sugar, salt, 2 tablespoon black pepper, chile powder, cayenne pepper, onion powder, 1 teaspoon garlic powder and mustard powder.

 - If using a charcoal grill, fill chimney full with natural mesquite lump charcoal and add to one side of the grill.